Understanding Von Willebrand Disease: A Rare Blood Disorder

 Prevalence

-VWD affects approximately 1% of the U.S. population, meaning about 3.2 million Americans live with this condition.
+The prevalence of Von Willebrand disease (VWD) in the general population is estimated at between 0.6 and 1.3% (including all forms) depending on the study.
 It occurs equally among men and women, though women are more likely to notice and seek treatment due to menstrual and childbirth-related symptoms.

 Early recognition, proper diagnosis, and personalized treatment can significantly improve quality of life for individuals with Von Willebrand disease.